pulumi/pulumi/docs/overview.md

     let infra = new AWSInfraFoundation("acmecorp");

 This small program essentially has the same effect as the original example.
-And the VPC and Subnet resource objects are trivially accessible, and useable in the same ways, simply by accessing the properties `infra.vpc` and `infra.subnets`.
+And the VPC and Subnet resource objects are trivially accessible, and usable in the same ways, simply by accessing the properties `infra.vpc` and `infra.subnets`.

 ### A Little Syntactic Sugar